 To understand how to make mashed potatoes, you must know that butter is a key ingredient.
 The butter gives it a rich flavor and highlights the natural beauty of the potato.

-Mashed Potatoes are just not the same without real butter, but if you are watching calories or have food allergies which may prevent you from using butter, a good substitute is olive oil.
+Mashed Potatoes are just not the same without real butter, but if you are watching calories or have food allergies that may prevent you from using butter, a good substitute is an olive oil.
 It won’t have the same amount of flavor this way, but it can still be good.

 Something has to help those potatoes become the soft and creamy substance we know as mashed potatoes.
 Milk is the answer.
 The reality is that the milk is what makes the creamy state in which the potatoes almost melt in your mouth.

 Using whole milk or heavy cream will make your potatoes have a richer flavor and a fluffier texture.
 However, an excellent way to reduce caloric intake without sacrificing taste is to use skim milk.

 Mashed potatoes can be very bland without a little salt.
 The experts who are the best at knowing how to make mashed potatoes recommend adding salt to the boiling water while the potatoes cook and then adding a pinch more salt to the pot as you mash the potatoes.

 Salt adds flavor and helps to bring out the natural goodness of the potatoes.
 However, you should be careful!
 Too much salt can quickly ruin a tasty side dish of potatoes.

 Pepper, garlic, herbs, Dijon mustard, and chives are all things that can be added to the pot to make it better.
 After we cover the basics of how to make mashed potatoes, we’ll talk about some variations which may make everyone in your family smile.